remi2257/little-car-ai/README.md

 ## How it's work ?

-I'm using Q-Learning method to improve my AI over generations.
+I'm using the method of Genetic Evolution to improve my AI over generations.
 1. The Neural Net can access to information from the LIDAR and car's speed.
 2. The NN outputs correspond at the command on the wheel (Go straight, turn left, turn right) and the gas' command (None, Speed Up, Slow Down)